iman-alavizadeh98/invertedindex/README.md

 # inverted indexing with sample
-Implemntation of inverted indexing with three sample file. you can add your own files.
+Implementation  of inverted indexing with three sample file. you can add your own files.